geocomPP/sdvwR/chapter.md

 telling us what the point is, "NAME", and "MICE", which represents the number of mice sightings reported by the public at that point (this is a fictional variable).
-To illustrate the power of the `aggregate` function, let us use it to find the average number of mices spotted in transport points in each London borough, and the standard deviation:
+To illustrate the power of the `aggregate` function, let us use it to find the average number of mice spotted in transport points in each London borough, and the standard deviation:

 ~~~~ {.r}